abhigyan-709/sequence-processing/Readme.md

-# How to run the code
+# How to run the code & test

-1. Prepare the virtual environment
+## 1. Prepare the virtual environment

 ### For Mac or Unix based system: